-What is?… is an ongoing series that hopes to illuminate the people, the medicine, and the inner workings of the Dance For all People.
-Here we examine The Tree of Life which resides at the center of the Dance.
+What is?… is an ongoing series that helps to illuminate the people, the medicine, and the inner workings of the Dance For all People.
+Here we examine the Tree of Life:

 The ceremonial element for today’s reflection is the Tree of Life, aka the Tree of Peace, the wood of the cross.
 The Sacred Tree can be found in every tradition, in every culture since the dawn of time.
 From the book, The Sacred Tree— “The Creator has planted a Sacred Tree under which they may gather, and there find healing, power, wisdom and security.
 The roots of this tree spread deep into the body of Mother Earth.
 Its branches reach upward like hands praying to Father Sky.
 The fruits of this tree are the good things the Creator has given to the people: teachings that show the path to love, compassion, generosity, patience, wisdom, justice, courage, respect, humility and many other wonderful gifts.”